borisdj/FixedWidthParserWriter/README.md

 It can be sett for all needed Properties when having no Attributes, or just add/override some specific.
 And if need to exclude ones that has regular Atribute then set it with Null.
 Sample in test [LineParserTest](https://github.com/borisdj/FixedWidthParserWriter/blob/39da95cef3d8d1f4a4f8ffb72466bdaf528b500d/FixedWidthParserWriter.Tests/DataLineTest.cs).

-When need more then 1 file structure/format we can put multiple Attributes per Property with different *StructureTypeId*.<br>
+When need more then 1 file structure/format we can put multiple Attributes per Property with different *StructureTypeId*.
-Next example shows 2 structures, second has one less Property and different PadNumeric: '0' instead of ' '(space).<br>
+Next example shows 2 structures, second has one less Property and different PadNumeric: '0' instead of ' '(space).
 To change `DefaultConfig` per StructureType, model should implement `IFixedWidth` interface with `SetDefaultConfig()` func.

 For single line call an extension method can be made to pack string into list and forward the call.